juliejonak/Algorithms-I-Notes/Day3.md

 <br>

-What is the runtime evaluation?
+#### What is the runtime evaluation?

 There are no loops but we do have a recursive function call.
 When we see a recursive call, we want to visualize, "How many times will this recursive function call be made?"

-In memory, all these calls are being _made_ but not _finishing_ until the base case is resolved. rec_factorial(3) has to wait on rec_factorial(2) to resolve, which waits for rec_factorial(1) to resolve.
+In memory, all these calls are being _made_ but not _finishing_ until the base case is resolved. `rec_factorial(3)` has to wait on `rec_factorial(2)` to resolve, which waits for `rec_factorial(1)` to resolve.

-In this case, the number of recursive calls being made increases by one every time n increases by one, so this resolves to O(n) or linear time still.
+In this case, the number of recursive calls being made increases by one every time n increases by one, so this resolves to `O(n)` or linear time still.

-While this may be time efficient though, it is not memory (space) efficient due to the open, waiting function calls that stack while waiting to hit the base case resolution.
+While this may be time efficient, it is not memory (space) efficient due to the open, waiting function calls that stack while waiting to hit the base case resolution.

 <br>
 <br>